 #5 Data behind login where possible

 Antiscraping mitigation tools are evolving, often implementing the same sophisticated tech as the antibot protections.
-This makes websites hide part or all of the content behind login.
+This makes websites hide part or all of the content behind a login.
 Scraping behind a login is not impossible, but it presents legal challenges and is best avoided.

 📚 Languages and libraries